-Even in the digital age, the taking of impressions of the teeth and jaws and production of plaster casts is still considered to be one of the most important diagnostic tools in orthodontics.
+Even in the digital age, taking impressions of the teeth and jaws and producing plaster casts is still considered to be one of the most important diagnostic tools in orthodontics.
 Impressions can be used to help assess the lack of space, excess space, deviations of the teeth, shape and width of the dental arches, and the bite.
-The jaw models are measured with calipers and other aids.
+The jaw models are measured with rulers, calipers and other aids.
 Although some measurements could be performed in the mouth, most can be carried out more accurately on the models.

-In our practice, open-jaw impressions are needed as well because we use the PAR index on all our treatments during the follow-up diagnosis.
+In our practices, open-jaw impressions are needed as well because we use the PAR index on all our treatments during the follow-up diagnosis.
 Through this, we are able recognize how big the improvements are, the duration of treatment required per individual case, and the overall efficiency of the treatment.
 Critical assessment of our patients’ treatments provides us the possibility to continually improve our treatment quality.